Cleft Lip & Palate Memphis

 As in cleft lip, a cleft palate occurs in early pregnancy when separate areas of the face have developed individually and do not join together properly.
 A cleft palate occurs when there is an opening in the roof of the mouth.
 The back of the palate is called the soft palate and the front is known as the hard palate.
 A cleft palate can range from just an opening at the back of the soft palate to a nearly complete separation of the roof of the mouth (soft and hard palate).

-Children born with either or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing and psychological development.
+Children born with either or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing, and psychological development.
 In most cases, surgery is recommended.
-When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Sexton & Dr. Weiskopf, the results can be quite positive.
+When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Sexton and Dr. Weiskopf, the results can be quite positive.

 Cleft lip surgery is usually performed when the child is about ten years old.
 The goal of surgery is to close the separation, restore muscle function, and provide a normal shape to the mouth.
 The nostril deformity may be improved as a result of the procedure or may require a subsequent surgery.